Louis XIV style: Design and spectacle

 In the early years of the King's reign, the most important public royal ceremony was the carrousel, a series of exercises and games on horseback.
 These events were designed to replace the tournament, which had been banned after 1559 when King Henry II was killed in a jousting accident.
 In the new, less dangerous version, riders usually had to pass their lance through the interior of a ring, or strike mannequins with the heads of Medusa, Moors and Turks.
 A grand carrousel was held on June 5–6, 1662 to celebrate the birth of the Dauphin, the son of Louis XIV.
 It was held on the square separating the Louvre from the Tuileries Palace, which afterwards became known as the Place du Carrousel.

 The ceremonial entry of the King into Paris also became an occasion for festivities.
-The return of Louis XIV and Queen Marie-Thérèse to Paris after his coronation in 1660 was celebrated by a grand event on a fairground at the gates of the city, where large thrones were constructed for the new monarchs.
+The return of Louis XIV and Queen Maria Theresa to Paris after his coronation in 1660 was celebrated by a grand event on a fairground at the gates of the city, where large thrones were constructed for the new monarchs.
 After the ceremony the site became known as the Place du Trône, or place of the Throne, until it became the Place de la Nation in 1880.